vidstack/player/apps/site/app/docs/[lib]/player/components/providers/[3]hls-video/page.md

 The provider will fire the following events while loading `hls.js`:

-- `$event:hls-lib-load-start`: Fired when we begin downloading the library.
+- `$event:lib-load-start`: Fired when we begin downloading the library.
-- `$event:hls-lib-loaded`: Fired when the library has been loaded.
+- `$event:lib-loaded`: Fired when the library has been loaded.
-- `$event:hls-lib-load-error`: Fired when the library _fails_ to download.
+- `$event:lib-load-error`: Fired when the library _fails_ to download.

 These events are fired regardless of how you decide to load the library (i.e., import or CDN).